KnightsOfMagrathea/KOMDocs/warcraftlogs.md

+Lets dig into [Darcilynn’s healing report](https://www.warcraftlogs.com/reports/tDvxKpm7n6aGyNgJ#fight=8&type=healing&source=23) on this fight.
 This page gives slightly more useful stats than the overview.
 We can see here how much each heal does on average, how often each heal procs (which is especially useful for determining if certain traits are good), the uptime for each spell, and how much each spell overhealed.